Inside Canada’s First-Ever Flat Earth Conference

 In the final panel of the conference, the speakers attempt to provide a how-to for their faithful to broach the subject with their families—and the possible fallout that may occur.
 They speak about it jocularly, but their dark anecdotes indicate they’ve paid for their beliefs in one way or another.

 “If you want to see someone get in touch with their inner-psycho, just mention that you’re looking into it and you will see sweet old ladies go bat-crap crazy right in front of you,” said speaker Rob Skiba.
 “Your grandmother who was like the sweetest woman ever will go insane.
-People that I never imagined in a million years losing it, going crazy in front of me.”
+People that I never imagined in a million years were losing it and going crazy in front of me.”

 It’s not just their friends or family they have to worry about mocking their beliefs, however.
 I’m told that the flat earthers aren’t a cohesive unit and some tend to attack their own as much as the non-believers.